cherryyolanda/learngit/readme.txt

 git tracks changes
-my stupid boss still prefer SVN create a new branch is quick and simple create a dev branch is so quick
+my stupid boss still prefer SVN create a new branch is quick and simple create a issue-101 branch is so quick